FrancisVila/MFT_convert/content/en/docs/TransferCFT/about_multinode/multi_node_commands.md

 #### cft disable\_node

-The cft disable\_node command disables the node identified by the highest node id in the <span class="mc-variable axway_variables.Component_Short_Name variable">Transfer CFT</span> cluster and only that node.
+The cft disable\_node command disables the node identified by the highest node id in the {{< TransferCFT/componentshortname  >}} cluster and only that node.

 -   The node un-registers its listening points from the connection dispatcher so that it no longer receives incoming requests.
 -   Outgoing requests coming from APIs are no longer dispatched to this node.